-The New Zealand Chambers of Commerce are pleased to announce that the latest edition of the international commercial trade terms, Incoterms® 2020 is coming soon…
+The New Zealand Chambers of Commerce are pleased to announce that the latest edition of the international commercial trade terms, Incoterms® 2020, is available now

 ICC’s world-renowned Incoterms® rules facilitate trillions of dollars in global trade each year.

 1st January 2020: Incoterms® 2020 apply and supersede Incoterms® 2010

 - Updates to the FCA (Free Carrier) rule regarding bills of lading

 - Changes to the levels of insurance coverage required in CIF (Cost, Insurance and Freight) and CIP (Carriage and Insurance Paid to)

 - A rename of the rule DAT (Delivered at Terminal) to DPU (Delivered at Place Unloaded)

 Incoterms® 2020 Guides, with comprehensive explanatory notes, print version, are available now at $80 + GST (Members discount 25%).